Performance Optimizations

 - Blocks are beyond

-max_parallel_depthfrom tip (default: 6 blocks) - Each block uses its own UTXO set snapshot (independent validation)
+max_parallel_depthfrom tip (default in code: 100 blocks; seeParallelBlockValidator::default) - Each block uses its own UTXO set snapshot (independent validation)

 - Blocks are validated sequentially if too close to tip